TAN-PARAMET/UI-QRbox-for-smart-washing-machine/README.md

 # UI QRbox for smart washing machine
-Automatic washing machine system, payment system with Qr code promp
+Automatic washing machine system, payment system with Qr code promptpay

 Use React to dev frontend and use nodeRed js to backend